aura-website/aura-website.github.io/_posts/2016-12-11-how-to-extend-wifi.md

 **1.** Switch on the router & connect to its WiFi.
 If it is a new router, its WiFi password is at the back sticker of the router.

-**2.** Login to the router dashboard (again the username password for a new router is at the back sticker), locate the LAN interface & give a static IP in the same subnet as that of your main router. <br/><br/>For eg. if your main router's IP is 192.168.1.1, that means every device connecting to the router will get 192.168.1.x IP.
-You could give 192.168.1.2 IP to this AP.
+**2.** Login to the router dashboard.
+The router dashboard usually is at http://192.168.0.1 or http://192.168.1.1 .
+The login credentials are usually at the back of the sticker.
+Locate the LAN interface & give a static IP in the same subnet as that of your main router. <br/><br/>For eg. if your main router's IP is 192.168.1.1, that means every device connecting to the router will get 192.168.1.x IP.
+You could give 192.168.1.2 IP to this AP.<br/>

+> For Griggi, the IP address of APs need to be in 192.168.7.x subnet.
+The instructions are under **Testing APs under Griggi Setup** below.

 **3.** Disable DHCP.
 Ideally, you want all the traffic to be routed to the main router, hence this step.